* born in colonial British America

 Chandra-9 rules 12-distant lands.
 Rumors of war.

 Career during Chandra Mahadasha = distinguished by Chandra qualities of patriotism, affection for local rhythms and routines, need for acceptance and belonging, roots in agriculture, environmentalism, involvement with maritime commerce and shipping = Tea Taxes in Port of Boston = taxation without representation

-At age 22, Adams earned his Law License and started to practice his trade.
+At age 22, JA earned his Law License and started to practice his trade.
 By the onset of Chandra-9 mahadasha, his age 26, he was entering the early-career years as an increasingly reputable attorney.

 During his 35th year + Chandra-Zukra bhukti (Zukra karmesha) the 1770 Boston Massacre, in which uniformed British troops fired upon and killed American colonists in Boston, brought Adams to the forefront of the building Revolutionary Movement.